• There are no suggestions because the search field is empty.

 Privacy & Security

-Updated 9/15/22
+Updated 6/1/24

-Online Banking has added a convenience factor to conducting your business with Alabama ONE.
+Digital Banking has added a convenience factor to conducting your business with Alabama ONE.
 However, with that convenience comes the threat of fraud.
 Together with Alabama ONE, you can take steps to protect your financial identity.
 A best practice to keeping your accounts safe is to be informed.

 Unsolicited Contact

 Alabama ONE will never initiate contact with its members to obtain or verify any account or personal information.
-Account and personal information include account number, credit or debit card number, social security number, and/or online banking credentials.
+Account and personal information include account number, credit or debit card number, social security number, and/or digital banking credentials.
 If you receive any request for this information, disconnect the call and immediately call the Credit Union at 205-759-1595 or 800-225-0110, or e-mail us at contactcenter@alabamaone.org to report the activity.

 There are times that may require the Credit Union to contact you unsolicited.
 If you have a pending loan application, the Credit Union may contact you to obtain additional information to process the application.
 If the Credit Union suspects fraudulent activity on your Alabama ONE credit or debit card(s), you may be contacted by an employee of Alabama ONE or third party representing the Credit Union to validate the transaction.